Macquarie Group Collection

 About the Emerging Artist Prize

-The Macquarie Group Collection’s acquisitive Emerging Artist Prize and exhibition is held in Sydney each year, offering support to a new generation of Australian visual artists.
+The Macquarie Group Collection has been supporting emerging Australian artists for more than thirty years.
+The Collection’s acquisitive Emerging Artist Prize and exhibition is held in Sydney each year, offering support to a new generation of Australian visual artists.
 Artists are invited to enter an original work/s that reflect the Macquarie Group Collection theme, The Land and Its Psyche.

 The winner receives $A15,000 with their work joining the Macquarie Group Collection.
 Two Highly Commended recipients each receive $A2,000 and People’s Choice Winner receives $A1,000.
 International Art Services generously provide sponsored art transport.